MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Resolution

-Obtain a new MAK/KMS key, install it on the system, and activate.
+Obtain a new MAK or KMS key, install it on the system, and activate.

 ### 0xC004F064 The Software Protection Service reported that the non-genuine grace period expired

 #### Possible cause

-Windows Activation Tools (WAT) has determined the system is not genuine.
+Windows Activation Tools (WAT) has determined that the system is not genuine.

 #### Resolution